 Gift card, credit card, business card; this three-pocket mini wallet holds them all.
 It’s a fun and easy project you can finish in an afternoon and a gorgeous gift idea.
 We used pre-cuts, highlighted with stunning ribbons.

-Warmer Summer days mean it’s time to plan a picnic.
-Our double layer blanket is simple and quick; you could start it after lunch and be using it by dinner.
+Longer, sunnier days are perfect for a picnic.
+Our double layer blanket is simple + quick; you could start it after lunch and be using it by dinner.
 Reinforced corners with grommets let you spike the blanket into the ground.

 Outdoor living means outdoor sitting – often on “non-chair surfaces.”
-For portable comfort when activities move to more natural venues, bring along this stylin’ set of round seat cushions in their own duffle.
+For portable comfort when activities move to more natural venues, bring along our stylin’ set of round seat cushions in their own duffle.

 Lolly, Chester, and Flora – our trio of bunny pals – are extra sweet and soft!
 The free pattern can be used to create your own unique pal, adapting the style of fleece, cotton, and accessories to bring out each bunny’s personality.